davidsntg/microhack-azure-panfw/scenario4/README.md

 ## Notes

-In a production environment:
-* Panorama should be used to ease instances configuration.
+When used in a production environment, Panorama simplifies firewall configuration by automatically applying policy updates to all VMSS instances.

 ### [>> GO TO SCENARIO #5](../scenario5/README.md)